respondcreate/django-versatileimagefield/README.md

 <img src="{{ image.filters.invert.crop.400x400 }}" />
 ```

+> ### NOTE ###
+> Using the `url` attribute within templates is optional.
+Why?
+All Sizers return an instance of `versatileimagefield.datastructures.sizedimage.SizedImageInstance` which provide the sized image's URL via the `__unicode__()` method (which django's templating engine uses when it is asked to render class instances directly).

 ## Specifying a Primary Point of Interest (PPOI) ##

-The 'crop' Sizer is SUPER useful for creating images at a specific size/aspect-ratio however, sometimes you want the 'crop centerpoint' to be somewhere other than the center of a particular image.
+The `crop` Sizer is SUPER useful for creating images at a specific size/aspect-ratio however, sometimes you want the 'crop centerpoint' to be somewhere other than the center of a particular image.
 In fact, the initial inspiration for `django-versatileimagefield` came as a result of tackling this very problem.

-PIL's [`ImageOps.fit`](http://pillow.readthedocs.org/en/latest/reference/ImageOps.html#PIL.ImageOps.fit) method (by [Kevin Cazabon](http://www.cazabon.com/)) is what powers the 'crop' Sizer and it takes an optional keyword argument, `centering`, which expects a 2-tuple comprised of floats which are `>= 0` & `<= 1`.
+PIL's [`ImageOps.fit`](http://pillow.readthedocs.org/en/latest/reference/ImageOps.html#PIL.ImageOps.fit) method (by [Kevin Cazabon](http://www.cazabon.com/)) is what powers the 'crop' Sizer and it takes an optional keyword argument, `centering`, which expects a 2-tuple comprised of floats which are less than 0 and greater than 1.
 These two values together form a cartesian-like coordinate system that dictates where to center the crop: `(0, 0)` will crop to the top left corner, `(0.5, 0.5)` will crop to the center and `(1, 1)` will crop to the bottom right corner.

 ### The PPOIField ###

-Each image managed by a `VersatileImageField` can store its own, unique PPOI in the database via the `PPOIField`.
+Each image managed by a `VersatileImageField` can store its own, unique PPOI in the database via the easy-to-use `PPOIField`.
 Here's what it looks like in action on our example model:

 ```python
 # models.py with `VersatileImageField`